 Amazon Enters The Market

-When Amazon.com Inc. (NASDAQ:AMZNC) made a splash with a self-branded “Prime Air” Boeing 767-300 this past August, some observers wondered aloud if the e-commerce giant might eventually graduate to 747s for international shipping routes.
+When Amazon.com Inc. (NASDAQ:AMZND) made a splash with a self-branded “Prime Air” Boeing 767-300 this past August, some observers wondered aloud if the e-commerce giant might eventually graduate to 747s for international shipping routes.

 If so, the buys could boost sales for Boeing and help revive the giant airplane’s chances for a second wind.
 So far no 747s have joined Amazon’s tiny fleet, expected to be around 40 aircraft within the next 2 years.

-A Real Move By UPSThursday marked the first sign of real help for Boeing when United Parcel Service Inc. (NYSE:UPSC) said it had ordered 14 Boeing 747-8 cargo jets worth about $5.3 billion at list price.
+A Real Move By UPSThursday marked the first sign of real help for Boeing when United Parcel Service Inc. (NYSE:UPSB) said it had ordered 14 Boeing 747-8 cargo jets worth about $5.3 billion at list price.

 The order from UPS, including options for 14 more planes, illustrates the resurgence in freight by former Boeing CEO McNerney, is real or at least real enough to keep 747s airborne for the foreseeable future.